sunsmarterjie/iTPN/README.md

 </p>
 <p align="center">
 Figure 1: The comparison between a conventional pre-training (left) and the proposed integral pre-training framework (right).
-We use a feature pyramid as the unified neck module, and apply masked feature modeling for pre-training the feature pyramid.
+We use a feature pyramid as the unified neck module and apply masked feature modeling for pre-training the feature pyramid.
 The green and red blocks indicate that the network weights are pre-trained and un-trained (i.e., randomly initialized for fine-tuning), respectively.
 </p>